xmartlabs/Android-Style-Guide/README.md

 #### Layouts

-Regarding the naming, we add that list item views follow the convention of prefixing with `item`, as in `item_customer.xml`.
+Regarding the naming we use underscores instead of dots.
+Also, we add that list item views follow the convention of prefixing with `item`, as in `item_customer.xml`.
 If naming a list header (header item or header of the whole list), use the prefix `header`.

 Attributes with a namespace come first.
 Between those, first `id` (if present), then `layout_width` and then `layout_height`.
 Then the rest alphabetically.
 After this, the ones without namespace, such as `style`, alphabetically.